 - the certificate of the remote pilot competency or the UAS operator’s certificate are valid documents of the State of issue; and

-- the Commission, after consultation with EASA, has ensured that the requirements on the basis of which such certificates have been issued provide the same level of safety as the Regulation (EU) 2019/945 does;
+- the Commission, after consultation with EASA, has ensured that the requirements based on which such certificates have been issued provide the same level of safety as the Regulation (EU) 2019/945 does;

 UK certificates cannot be recognized for UAS operations within the Single European Sky because the UK has not started the previously mentioned recognition process.

-What is the process to apply for operational authorization to fly in the specific category in a state other than the one in which you are registered?
+What is the process to apply for operational authorization to fly in a specific category in a state other than the one in which you are registered?

 To operate in a specific category in a state other than where you are registered, you must first get operational authorization from the state’s responsible body.
 This competent authority will analyze your risk assessment and determine whether the mitigation strategies you provide and the safety goals are sufficient to carry out this kind of operation.